Amanda is a huge Halloween fan! Every October she spends her time building monsters and planning family-friendly fun for the season.

 It goes without saying that this sequel doesn't have quite the charm of the original Halloweentown, but Halloweentown II: Kalabar's Revenge is still a sweet treat.
 It manages to capture the magic of Halloween night while telling a good story.
 It is also noticeably darker than the first movie in the series.

 Two years have passed since Marnie and family first visited Halloweentown.
 Since then, Grandma Aggie has been living with them in the mortal world, training Marnie to become a practicing witch.
 But once again the balance between the worlds is threatened, turning our favorite Halloweentown characters into dull mortals and the mortals into monsters.
 Marnie must return to Halloweentown and save not just one world, but two.

-For every kid, teen, or even adult (or child-turned-adult nowadays, as the case may be) who lived vicariously through Marnie - imagining that one night your life is changed for the better beyond anything you could imagine, magic powers and a whimsical hidden town included - the sequel to Halloweentown let us stretch the story and our imaginations a little further.
+For every kid, teen, or even adult who lived vicariously through Marnie - imagining that one night your life is changed for the better beyond anything you could imagine, magic powers and a whimsical hidden town included - the sequel to Halloweentown let us stretch the story and our imaginations a little further.
 The first in the Halloweentown series may hold a special place in a lot of hearts for the very fact that it invited us into this world to begin with; but an older (and only slightly wiser) Marnie fighting against the destruction of weird and wonderful and individuality - Halloween at its core, at least in these films - will never get old.
 Because always remember:

 Being normal is vastly overrated!